The Provider API and your needs

 What you need to provide to us

-Before the kick-off call, we need these endpoints added to our database:
+Before the development phase, we need these endpoints added to our database:

 - /auth – for generating UI to authenticate a customer account

 - /authrefresh – for generating UI to reauthenticate a customer

 - /notification – for receiving calls when events occur on Banking Service (or Provider API) that need the provider’s attention